rivosinc/opensipi/docs/Home/Starter-Kit-for-Linux-Users.md

 Here is the flow to evaluate the OpenSIPI platform with the provided examples.
 - Download the specified design files
 - Install OpenSIPI
-- Download and revise the example configuration files and place the whole folder in the root directory, i.e. "C:/" directory.
+- Download and revise the example configuration files and place the whole folder in the HOME directory.
-- Create a folder "SIPIProj" in the root directory
+- Create a folder "SIPIProj" in any working directory
 - Download the example Olympus input files and place them in the folder "SIPIProj"
 - Run the main function